-A nominated member of the OTW team will take responsibility for keeping the subject of the allegation informed of the process, during and after (Department for Education, 2013, Standard 13.5).
-Unless otherwise objected to by the Police, LADO or Children's Services, the subject of the allegation should be kept informed of all decision-making and actions.
+A nominated member of the OTW team will take responsibility for keeping the subject of the allegation informed of the process, during and after.
+(Department for Education, 2013, Standard 13.5)

-If the subject of the allegation concerns the CEO, responsibility for the investigation should pass to Designated Safeguarding Officer or nominated Safeguarding Trustee.

-If the subject of the allegation concerns the Director of Services, responsibility for the investigation should pass to the CEO or nominated Safeguarding Trustee.
+- Unless otherwise directed by Police, the LADO (in England), or Child Protection Services (in Scotland), the subject of the allegation should be kept informed of all decision-making and actions. - If the subject of the allegation concerns the CEO, responsibility for the investigation should pass to the Designated Safeguarding Officer or a nominated Safeguarding Trustee. - If the subject of the allegation concerns the Clinical Director, responsibility for the investigation should pass to the CEO or a nominated Safeguarding Trustee.